 Weekly Heat Content Evolution in the Equatorial Pacific

-Downwelling phase of an equatorial oceanic Kelvin wave was observed during January-February 2016.
+The downwelling phase of an equatorial oceanic Kelvin wave was observed during January-February 2016.

-Since the passage of an upwelling equatorial oceanic Kelvin wave in March 2016, belowaverage subsurface temperatures have continued across much of the equatorial Pacific.
+With the passage of an upwelling equatorial oceanic Kelvin wave in March 2016, belowaverage subsurface temperatures extended across much of the equatorial Pacific.